 As of 2016, the total population of Burlington is 183,314 people with males at 58,845 and females at 64,335.
 That is a 2.2% increase from the previous census of 2011, in which maintained the total population was 120,569.
 The population density within the city is 1,625.1 people per square kilometer.
 The total number of dwellings within Burlington is 51,547, with 50,638 currently occupied.
 Burlington's average household size is 2.4 people with 36,150 different families throughout the city.

 Burlington is a classic Canadian town and therefore is quite accepting of other cultures.
 English is the primary language of Burlington, but French is a common language as well.
 According to the census, 118,415 people speak primarily English within the home.
 Primarily French-speaking citizens account for 2,105 people, and those that speak fluently in both languages account for 465 people.
 There is a small number of people – approximately 750 – in Burlington that speak neither English nor French.

 Approximately 15,690 people in Burlington come from a minority background.
 South Asians make up the most significant percentage at 33%.
 Filipinos make up 5%, Chinese 15%, and Latin American 7%.
 Individuals from an African background represent 16% of the population, and Arabs 7%, while 17% are part of other minority groups.

 A city's economy is based on the number of people willing and able to work.
 In Burlington, the unemployment rate is currently just 4.6%, making it much lower than the unemployment percentage of the rest of the province, which is 6.4%.
-30% of the total population of Burlington are not currently in the workforce due to age or disability.
-With an unemployment rate that is lower than the national average and a very small number of people who are ineligible to work, Burlington is home to a strong workforce that makes up 67% of the total population.
+30% of the total population of Burlington is not currently in the workforce due to age or disability.
+With an unemployment rate that is lower than the national average and a tiny number of people who are ineligible to work, Burlington is home to a healthy workforce that makes up 67% of the total population.